Senior Policy Analyst

 Prior to coming to Chapin Hall, Kim was Data Strategist for Chicago Public Schools, where he provided support in data analysis and policy implementation to administrators, teachers, parents, and community members.
 He was also Research Director and faculty member at DePaul University in Chicago, where he collaborated with nonprofit organizations and foundations on various urban issues, including housing, immigration, crime, and education, and collaborated with faculty members on publications.
 He has also served on advisory boards for various local organizations including Asian Americans Advancing Justice Chicago, Green Star Movement, Ingenuity, Inc., Korean American Research Institute, and Chicago Metropolitan Symphony Orchestra.
-He is currently adjunct professor in the Masters in Public Policy Program at Loyola University Chicago.
+He is currently a lecturer at the University of Chicago Graham School of Continuing Liberal and Professional Studies.

 Kim holds a PhD in Sociology from University of Illinois at Chicago, a Master of Arts in Sociology from DePaul University, and a Bachelor of Science in Sociology, with Concentration in Analysis & Research (CAR) Certificate, from University of Wisconsin-Madison.